csound-flossmanual/csound-floss/book/12-f-csound-and-haskell.md

 > dac (testDrone3 220)
 ```

-It works and we can hear the sound if we have installed evrything
+It works and you can hear the sound if you have installed evrything
-and our system audio is properly configured to work with default Csound settings.
+and the system audio is properly configured to work with default Csound settings.

-Next step to go would be to read through the tutorial <https://github.com/spell-music/csound-expression/blob/master/tutorial/Index.md>.
-Library covers almost all features of Csound so it is as huge as Csound but most
+Next step to go would be to read through the [tutorial](https://github.com/spell-music/csound-expression/blob/master/tutorial/Index.md).
+The library covers almost all features of Csound so it is as huge as Csound but most
-concepts are easy to grasp and it is driven by composition of small parts.
+concepts are easy to grasp and it is driven by compositions of small parts.

-Happy Haskelling and Csounding!

 Links
 -----